flame-engine/flame/doc/palette.md

 the colors your game use as constants, so you don't get those mixed up.

 The `BasicPalette` class is an example of what a palette can look like, and adds black and white as colors.
-So to use black or white you can access those directly from the BasicPalette; for example, using `color`:
+So to use black or white you can access those directly from the `BasicPalette`; for example, using `color`:

 ```dart